TwistPHP/TwistPHP/docs/examples/database/1-get.md

-# Getting data from the databse
+# Getting data from the database

 The easiest way of getting data out of the database is with the helpers that come with TwistPHP.

+The `records()` method returns an object designed to make working with your database OO (and easy!).
+It accepts two parameters, the first being the table name and optionally the second parameter is the database name.
+Parameter two by default is set to the value of the 'TWIST_DATABASE_NAME' config variable.

 ## Get a single row

-You can get a single row from the database by using the `getRecord()` method.
+You can get a single row from the database as an object by using the `get()` method.
 It will always return one row.

 ```php
 <?php